 Since refinancing involves borrowing from a private lender, eligibility requirements are not set in stone.

 You will need to:

 - Have a good credit score (at least 600)

 - Provide proof of stable income

-- Get a co-signer if your credit score isn’t high enough
+- Get a co-signer if your credit score is not high enough

 These requirements are just to be used as a general rule of thumb.
 Be sure to consult with your lender to find the exact requirements.